 How to plan an eco-friendly wedding

 Thinking of going green for your wedding?
 More & more couples are ditching glitzy ceremonies in favour of more eco-friendly ones or elopements that have less of an impact on the environment.
 Not sure how to plan an eco-friendly wedding that leaves you feeling good about the planet?
 Here are my top tips:

-An intimate wedding venue steeped in history, crafted with local expertise and finished with the latest eco-technology.
-A perfect elopement venue or a romantic getaway with wedding ceremonies being held in a 15th-century barn.
+This intimate wedding venue is steeped in history, crafted with local expertise and finished with the latest eco-technology.
+Perfect for a romantic elopement in Wales or a romantic getaway with wedding ceremonies being held in a 15th-century barn.
 The property is sustainable with a rainwater harvester, solar thermal panels & a biomass boiler.
 On offer in 2021: elopement package with no need to book accommodation

 Wear the dress, get married, save the planet!
 Go for vintage or pre-loved.
 There are many gems to be found on sites like MillyBridal and Oxfam.
 And while some vintage styles may not be every bride’s idea of the perfect wedding dress, there sure are some real bargains to be had.
 Hiring suits for the guys is common practice and now Girl Meets Dress offers the same for eco-conscious brides.
 A top tip for how to plan your eco-friendly wedding would be to go second hand and choose one from www.stillwhite.co.uk – there are almost 45,000 2nd hand wedding dresses on offer.
 How to plan an eco-friendly wedding bonus tip: you can even re-sell your 2nd hand wedding dress after your wedding day for extra eco-friendliness!